Aman-0111/yt-and-spotify-converter/README.md

 2. **Using the GUI:**

    - **Youtube to MP4 Tab:**
      Enter the YouTube video URL, select your desired resolution from the dropdown, and click **Convert**.
-The video and audio streams will be merged into a final MP4 file.
+The progress bar for the initial download of the video and audio files will appear in the Tkinter window.
+Once the files are downloaded, the merging process starts, and its progress bar will be displayed in the terminal.
+The final MP4 file will be created after merging the two streams.

    - **Youtube to MP3 Tab:**
      Enter the YouTube video URL and click **Convert** to download the audio as an MP3 file.